nretnilkram/fontstrap/README.md

 Examples can be found in the examples directory.
 * advanced.html - A large compilation of features and functionality that are included in Fontstrap.
 * basic.html - A very small starter site of Fontstrap.
-* blog.html - An example of crude 2 column blog layout, which was built with Fontstrap.
+* blog.html - An example of a crude 2 column blog layout, which was built with Fontstrap.
+* fixed.html - An example of the fixed position css utilities, which can be found in Fontstrap.
+* grid-list.html - An example of the alignBlocks query function which can be found in Fontstrap.
 * ice-cream.html - An example of the ice-cream color theme found in `dist/css/theme`.
 * image-pop-out.html - An example of the imagePopOut jquery functionality.
-* grid-list.html - An example of the alignBlocks query function which can be found in Fontstrap.
+* kitchen-sink.html - An example of all features and functionality added and found within Fontstrap.
 * offcanvas.html - An example of the offCanvas Menu feature in action.
-* square.html - Similar to advanced, but utilizes the fontstrap-square css which removes the border radius from elements.
-This can be found in `dist/css/theme`.
+* square.html - An example of the square theme found in `dist/css/theme`, which removes all border radius css.

 ### Troubleshooting/Development: